respadaPM/package-batch-reassignment/README.md

 * Use `php artisan package-batch-reassignment:install` to install generate the dependencies.

 ## Navigation and testing
-* Navigate to administration tab in your ProcessMaker 4
+* Navigate to requests tab in your ProcessMaker 4
-* Select `Skeleton Package` from the administrative sidebar
+* Select `Package Batch Reassignment` from the left sidebar

 ## Uninstall
 * Use `php artisan package-batch-reassignment:uninstall` to uninstall the package